 Fan Pilgrimage Update

 @megtan made a pilgrimage to Matsumoto, Nagano Prefecture for Episode 1.
 We haven’t heard from Megumegu for a while, but this is not his first foray into butaitanbou, having created the authoritative series of articles for Aku no Hana.
-His new post for Orange includes a very detailed map for Matsumoto that will be helpful to anyone interested in making a pilgrimage:
+His new post for Orange includes a detailed Google Map for Matsumoto that will be helpful to anyone interested in making a pilgrimage.

 Matsumoto (松本), Nagano Prefecture.
 The sheer number of cuts in the first episode is quite heavy.
 The sequences of static images in particular feel a little forced, but since a lot of care appears to have gone into the location research and painted backgrounds, I’m hopeful we’ll be able to explore the city more organically in subsequent episodes.